spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

    :::danger

    Specify a distant expiration date.
-If the keys expire before you can replace them, it can soft-brick the Edge host.
+If the certificates expire before you can replace them, it can soft-brick the Edge host.
 Although the default is 15 years, you may choose to make this longer.

    :::